 Call a Colorado criminal defense attorney…

 Are you an accountant accused of a crime in Colorado?
-Then phone our Denver criminal defense attorneys at 303-222-0330 for a FREE consultation.
+Then phone our Denver criminal defense attorneys at 303-222-0330.
 We may be able to get your charges reduced or dismissed.
 And if you currently have a criminal record, we can appear with you at the disciplinary hearing to fight for your license.

 In California?
 See our article about how criminal convictions affect accountancy licenses in California.